 The meeting has been running since 1999 and was originally set up by anaesthetists predominately in the North Thames region of London (hence the name).
 These days though our delegates come from all over the UK as well as from Europe, Australasia and North America, and many return every year.
 We have new Trainee and Consultant delegates at every meeting usually as the result of word of mouth and we are always delighted to see new faces.

-The conference occurs in the last week of January and this year will run from Sunday 28th January - Friday 2nd February 2018.
-Typically delegates arrive the Saturday before the programme starts, largely by Eurostar (other travel options are possible) and go home again the following Saturday (28th).
+The conference occurs in the last week of January and this year will run from Sunday 26 to Friday 31 January 2020.
+Typically delegates arrive the Saturday before the programme starts, largely by Eurostar (other travel options are possible) and go home again the following Saturday.
+Standard accommodation is included Saturday to Saturday (i.e check-out on Saturday).
 Arriving earlier or later is an option – please contact us if this is the case.

 NTAM is a small meeting of approximately 70 delegates, the majority of whom stay in the same hotel.
 We have always felt that the small size is a positive and encourages interaction between delegates.
 The atmosphere is relaxed and we are all able to learn from each other both through formal presentations and from informal discussions over dinner or on the slopes!

 The academic content is highly rated and the programme is honed each time from every previous year’s feedback.
-In recent years our plenary speakers have included Bob Bingham (Paediatric Anaesthetist, Great Ormond Street), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Immediate past-president of RCOA), Kathy Rowan (Director of ICNARC), Kevin Fong (Co-Director of the Centre for Aviation Space and Extreme Environment Medicine) and Rupert Pearse (Clinical reader in Intensive Care Medicine).
+In recent years our plenary speakers have included Anthony Gordon (Professor of Intensive Care Medicine, Imperial), Ramani Moonesinghe (Professor of Perioperative Medicine, UCL), Bob Bingham (Paediatric Anaesthetist, Great Ormond Street), Mike Grocott (Caudwell Xtreme Everest), Judith Hulf (Past-President of RCOA), Kathy Rowan (Director of ICNARC), Kevin Fong (Co-Director of the Centre for Aviation Space and Extreme Environment Medicine) and Rupert Pearse (Clinical Reader in Intensive Care Medicine).

 Trainees are invited to submit an abstract for presentation during the conference.
 You can have free rein on the subject matter – an audit, research, case report etc. All abstracts submitted are considered for the programme.
 We have already mentioned that there is a prize available for the best presentation of £250, in addition to a hefty £500 discount off the next meeting.
 Remember that this is an international conference and therefore a noteable achievement to include in the CV.
 The consultants are a friendly bunch and this is a nice environment to present in.
 We have both presented in the past and have lived to tell the tale!